1

 How much do diabetes coach jobs pay per hour?

-As of Jul 9, 2026, the average hourly pay for diabetes coach in the United States is $19.70, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average hourly pay for diabetes coach in the United States is $19.70, according to ZipRecruiter salary data.
 Most workers in this role earn between $15.87 and $20.67 per hour, depending on experience, location, and employer.

-How to become a diabetes life coach?
+What is a diabetes coach?

-What are some typical daily responsibilities for a Diabetes Coach?
+What are some typical daily responsibilities for a diabetes coach?

 As a Diabetes Coach, your daily responsibilities often include conducting one-on-one or group coaching sessions, developing personalized wellness plans, and monitoring client progress using digital health tools.
 You will also educate clients on topics like blood sugar monitoring, nutrition, physical activity, and medication adherence.
 Collaboration with other healthcare professionals—such as dietitians, nurses, and physicians—is common to provide comprehensive care.
 These activities ensure ongoing client support and help individuals develop effective strategies to manage their diabetes.

-What are the key skills and qualifications needed to thrive in the Diabetes Coach position, and why are they important?
+What are the key skills and qualifications needed to thrive in the diabetes coach position, and why are they important?

 To thrive as a Diabetes Coach, you generally need a strong background in health education, nutrition, and diabetes management, often supported by a relevant degree or certification such as Certified Diabetes Care and Education Specialist (CDCES).
 Familiarity with health tracking applications, telehealth platforms, and electronic health records is commonly required.
 Outstanding interpersonal communication, motivational interviewing, and cultural sensitivity set top coaches apart.
 These skills are vital to effectively support and empower clients in managing their diabetes and achieving better health outcomes.

 What cities are hiring for Diabetes Coach jobs?
-Cities with the most Diabetes Coach job openings:

 What are the most commonly searched types of Diabetes Coach jobs?
-The most popular types of Diabetes Coach jobs are:

-What states have the most Diabetes Coach jobs?
 States with the most job openings for Diabetes Coach jobs include:

 What job categories do people searching Diabetes Coach jobs look for?
-The top searched job categories for Diabetes Coach jobs are:

 $16.25 - $21.25/hr